theshobhitsingh/ZapMail/README.md

 ## Overview

 ZapMail is a modern web application that mimics an email client.
-It allows users to manage their emails effectively.
+It allows users to manage their Emails effectively.
 The application features a clean user interface, real-time updates, and robust functionalities that enhance user experience.

 ## Table of Contents